Jeux sans frontières: Heats

+Changes in countries competing

 Only Belgium and Italy competed in the original series from start to finish (1965–1982).
 France participated in the 1968 series, but due to industrial action with French television, they were unable to broadcast any of the series domestically and had to cancel hosting their designated heat.
 West Germany hosted two heats that season in place of the French edition.
 With the strike action continuing, no French teams participated in the 1969 series.
 Liechtenstein participated in the series once, replacing the Swiss for the seventh and final heat in the 1976 series, designated as FL rather than CH for the episode.
 It had been agreed that, should the team from Liechtenstein win their heat, they would be allowed to compete in the Grand Final alongside the best Swiss team.
 This proved immaterial when Liechtenstein finished fourth of the seven teams in the heat.
 A team from Derry represented the UK in the German heat of the 1978 series and were designated as NI rather than GB for that episode.

 Dutch TV (who joined the competition for the 1970 series) became the first broadcaster to permanently withdraw from the competition at the end of the 1977 series, having never won the series final.
 Flemish TV in Belgium carried all the series live, whereas Dutch TV recorded the episodes for later transmission (as did many others).
 Ratings were thus very low in the Netherlands as most viewers had already watched the show with Dutch commentary live from Flemish TV earlier.
 The Dutch were replaced in the series by Yugoslavia from 1978, who likewise were never the series champions.
 Portugal joined in 1979, but West Germany left the competition after the 1980 series due to falling ratings.
 It was agreed to end the contest before the commencement of the 1982 series, which ended with the first outright series win for original participant country Belgium, but it was later revived with a different set of competing countries in 1988.

 Some episodes started being produced and broadcast in colour beginning in 1968, but it was not until the 1970 series that the entire series was produced in colour.
 However, some broadcasters, notably the French and Italians, continued to broadcast the episodes domestically in monochrome for many years, despite producing their own episode in colour.
 French TV began showing the entire series in colour in 1974, followed by Italy in 1976.